 - Super-clean accommodation: Take the time to check your rental thoroughly and make sure that it’s squeaky clean.
 Check under the bed, behind the fridge, inside cupboards and drawers … make sure that your guests feel that your hygiene is fantastic.
 If you have great views then sparkling windows are a must

 - Where to eat: Most restaurants and cafés have paper menus that you can add to a binder or folder in the accommodation.
-Add personal notes explaining why you like a certain eatery and your own personal favourite menu items or any special tips you might have
+Add personal notes explaining why you like a certain eatery and your own personal favourite menu items or any special tips you might have.
+Make it truly personal

 - A friendly greeting: I prefer to meet all guests personally to show them the rental and make them feel welcome.
 But for guests who can’t be greeted in person, a handwritten note that they see on arrival is the next best thing

 - A comfortable bed: It might seem obvious but many of your guests will be out and about during the day sightseeing or working.
 So what’s really important to them is a comfortable bed.
 Be sure to sleep in it yourself to assess it.
 Would a reading lamp help?
 Are the pillows just right?
 You don’t need expensive items but comfort is must

 - A local specialty: If your area has local produce that is unique to your area can you leave your guests a sample without spending too much?
 This could be locally produced honey, apple juice, fruit – whatever you think is special to your location

 - Local information: This is so easy to do.
 Visit your local library or tourist info place and you’ll find leaflets about attractions in your area, transport timetables, even discount vouchers, Put this into an attractive binder in your room or suite